camdecoster/camdecoster.github.io/src/content/blog/what-is-array-reduce.md

 The reducer function requires a minimum of two arguments: the accumulator and the current element value.
 There are two optional arguments: the current index of the array, and a reference to the array itself.
 These can be useful to use in the reducer function logic, but usually aren't necessary.

-This is a straightforward example, but `reduce` does seem less intuitive than a lot of the other array methods.
+This is a straightforward example, but `reduce{:js}` does seem less intuitive than a lot of the other array methods.
 In fact, I often feel that it would be easier to do the same thing using a loop (and easier to understand).

 ```javascript
 // Set the initial value